What is this?

 The Numbers Question

-At present (May 10, 2016) our list includes 351 games with approximately 550 examples of LGBTQ related content.
+At present (June 29, 2018) our master list has over 1000 games on it, but we’ve only completed research on about 300.
+We do have data visualizations and publications available here.
 We can say for certain that there has been an exponential increase in the number of games with LGBTQ content over the years based on the information we have collected.
 At presentations of this and prior research are often asked what percentage of games have LGBTQ content.
 The problem with that question, however, is that we have been unable to find a reliable count of how many games were published in any given year.
-So, yes, the number of games with LGBTQ content has increased over the past 3.5 decades, but so has the sheer number of games.
+So, yes, the number of games with LGBTQ content has increased over the past 4.5 decades, but so has the sheer number of games.
 Moreover, without playing every game ever made we will never have a sense of how complete the lists of games with LGBTQ content we began from were.
 Particularly as we are cataloging implicit, queerly read, and ambient LGBTQ content as well as homophobia and transphobia, it is very likely there are games with a one-off homophobic joke that didn’t make the list.
 Our hope is to make this an on-going and evolving project to record LGBTQ games history.
-Our concern is less how much LGBTQ content there is in games writ large, and more to record the fact that this content does exist and has existed for as long as games have been around.
+Our concern is less how much LGBTQ content there is in games writ large, and more to record the fact that this content does exist and has existed for as long as games have been around, and to preserve the knowledge about them.

 The intersectionality question

 On this site we only focus on coding characters gender and/or sexuality.
-Future research can combine this analysis with one that looks at race, class, ability, role in the game, etc. However as Shaw, Lauteria, and Waldron presented at 2016’s Different Games Conference, just considering racial categorization of game characters and reading gender and sexuality across cultures is a nuanced and fraught process.
+Future research can combine this analysis with one that looks at race, class, ability, role in the game, etc. However as our own underreview research demonstrates, just considering racial categorization of game characters and reading gender and sexuality across cultures is a nuanced and fraught process.
 To simplify the site we have not included that information in our in-site coding schema.
 We would love to hear from you if use this site in a project that looks at the intersection of other axes of identity however.

 Fair Use Statement